 Live Your Life

-Finally, is it perfectly ideal that you are eating a non-organic fruit salad, grilled organic (but not pastured) chicken kabobs, and dark chocolate that maybe isn’t conflict-free, all packed in a plastic storage container next to your BPA-lined cans of sparkling water, heading out to the park in your oil-consuming sedan to sit on a blanket coated with fire-retardant material, laid on grass sprayed with chemical fertilizers, while coated in paraben-rich sunscreen and listening to music from your radiation-emitting iPhone?
-Um, you know, I guess not…
+Finally, is it perfectly ideal that you are eating a non-organic fruit salad, grilled (but not pastured) chicken kabobs, veggies that weren’t bought locally, and cans of BPA-lines cans of sparkling water, all packed in a plastic storage containers, heading to the park in your oil-consuming sedan to sit on a blanket coated with fire-retardant material, on top of grass sprayed with chemical fertilizers, while coated in paraben-rich sunscreen and listening to music from your radiation-emitting iPhone?

-BUT YOU ARE HAVING A PICNIC WITH YOUR FAMILY.
-The sun is shining, the kids aren’t arguing (for once), and you’ve got the entire afternoon to enjoy nature, in-person social interaction, some lawn bowling, and delicious food you prepared by hand and packed with love.
+Yeah, I think it is.
+Because you are sharing a meal with your family.
+The sun is shining, the kids aren’t complaining and you’ve got the entire afternoon to enjoy nature, in-person social interaction, some lawn bowling, and delicious food you prepared by hand and packed with love.

-Tip: Don’t let the pursuit of getting it “right” take over your life.
+Don’t let the pursuit of getting it “right” take over your life.
 Live it.
 Enjoy it.
 By all means, ask yourself the tough questions, challenge yourself, and do better where you can.
-But also show yourself grace when you just can’t even—and allow yourself to recognize that the progress you’ve made improving your own health and the health of your family is something to celebrate.
+But allow yourself to recognize that the progress you’ve made improving your own health and the healthy of your family is something to celebrate.

 Best in health,